Our best tutorial was actually broken (we just couldn't see it)

 The analytics showed what users did.
 The feedback showed why.

-The session time actually dropped to 3 minutes.
+Session time dropped to 3 minutes.
 But now users were finishing successfully instead of giving up confused.

 Quantitative data shows behavior.
 Qualitative data explains it.